pageSwanson/pd-instrument-course/session_5/instrument_5.md

     - this window is where you'll define how this new object behaves
 - open the noise patch and click, drag, copy, and paste all of its contents to the new subpatch window
     - add 'inlets' for the parameters you want to manipulate
-    - remove the 'dac\~' objects and add a single 'outlet\~' for the audio signals in the patch
+    - remove the `dac~` objects and add a single `outlet~` for the audio signals in the patch
     - you should now see that your sub-patch object in the blank patch window should have markers indicating inputs/outputs
     - save the changes to the file
 - for the noise patch, I added 3 'inlet' objects and connected them to the bang, the multiplier number for the filter, and the right inlet for the delay object, respectively.
-I added one 'outlet\~' for the audio output to replace the 'dac\~'
+I added one `outlet~` for the audio output to replace the `dac~`
 - when you save the blank patch window (the primary window), your sub-patch will save along with it

 ### time-based effects